Aviuz/PrisonLabor/README.md

 </p>

 ## Description
-This mod force prisoners to work if Prisoner Interaction is set to "Work".
+This mod force prisoners to work.
+To enable this feature prisoners must have "Force to work" option checked ("Prisoner" tab).
+Prison labor needs management that consist:
-Prisoner must be fed, and rested, or he(she) will refuse to work.
-Currently prisoners can only cook, mine, cut plants, craft, haul, and clean.
-Attention!
-He can run away if he mine a way out.

-Prisoners need to be watched by wardens, or they will stop working.
+* Motivation - prisoners need to be motivated by presence of colonists.
+Wardens have new job - supervising prisoners.
+Low motivation can lead to revolts.
+Revolts are not available yet.
+* Work assignment - prisoners that have option "Force to work" are added to "Work" tab.
+* Time restrictions - prisoners that have option "Force to work" are added to "Restrict" tab.
+* Prison area - prisoners in order to work need to reach target.
+You can check "Hold open" option on doors.
+Be aware, they will try to run if they see opportunity.
+* "Prisoners only" tools - You can mark orders and bills by tools that exclude colonist from work.

+## Alpha
-This is early alpha version, and it can be buggy.
+This is early alpha version!
+Some features can be changed, and there are many that will be added.
+There can be bugs or compatibility collisions.

 ## Compatibility
 * Works with mods that add Jobs of type cook/mine/craft/haul/clean like Quarry, or Haulers Can Haul To Blueprints